-Did you know that the current world population is at 7.75 billion people but the natural resources on our planet only supply 2 billion people?
+Did you know that the current world population is at 7.75 billion people but the natural resources on our planet can only supply 1.5 billion people at our standard of living?
 The increase in population – along with the increase in the global middle class – has placed a higher demand on our planet’s natural resources.
 Water, oil and trees are the resources receiving the greatest and most detrimental impacts.
 By raising awareness of the importance of natural resource preservation, we can slow the depletion of our planet.

 There’s No More What: